 The antenna setup is typically only around $20, and once you buy it, you’re all set to hook up for basic cable channels.

 The types of cable channels that you will be able to pick up varies, but you should easily get ABC, CBS, NBC, FOX, etc.

-However, you can only watch it on 2 streaming devices at a time – so they haven’t caught up with their competitor Netflix just yet, where you can use up to 4 streaming devices on their top plan.
+However, you can only watch it on 2 streaming devices at a time – so they haven’t caught up with Netflix just yet, with 4 streaming devices on their top plan.

-A bonus of having Hulu rather than cable TV, however, is that if you are a fan of TV shows, they show them on there on the day that they air – which isn’t possible with options such as Netflix.
+But if you’re a fan of TV shows, they show them on there on the day that they air – which isn’t possible with options such as Netflix.

-Hulu streams channels like FX, Disney, Discovery, Food Network, HGTV, and more- plenty of options for every member of your family!
+Hulu streams live TV and channels like FX, Disney, Discovery, Food Network, HGTV, and more- plenty of options for every member of your family!